By Gregg Kleiner and Tiffany Woods

 “Some say the bars make it easier on fishermen’s wrists and backs if positioned correctly,” said Kaety Jacobson, a marine fisheries Extension specialist with Oregon Sea Grant and a partner on the project.
 “But there’s not a standard design, so crabbers make their own – if they use them at all.
 We're pretty sure someone has come up with the ideal banger bar, so we're trying to find that design and share it with the community.”

-The research team is considering using fishermen-focused Facebook pages, like the Oregon Sea Grant Fisheries Extension Facebook page, to ask for information about the use, design and benefits of the bars.
+Jacobson has used the Oregon Sea Grant Fisheries Extension Facebook page to survey fishermen about the use of the bars.
 With this information, she said, Sea Grant could create a publication on what a banger bar is and why fishermen use them.
 It could also include photos or schematics of designs that work better.
+The team also conducted a similar survey on Facebook about the use of anti-slip mats, as well as safety chains that are connected to the hydraulic pulleys that haul the crab pots onto the boat.

-Also because of fishermen’s feedback, Jacobson and the nine community members will interview experienced deckhands and boat captains about what makes a good crew, how to size up a boat to see if it’s safe, and what safety-related language fishermen should look for when signing a contract to become a crew member.
+Jacobson and the nine community members also interviewed 57 experienced deckhands and boat captains about what makes a good crew, how to size up a boat to see if it’s safe, and what safety-related language fishermen should look for when signing a contract to become a crew member.
 Jacobson and her team plan to share this information with novice or aspiring crewmembers.

 “We’ll put these findings in an infographic or factsheet that we’ll post on social media or mail out so that fishermen looking for work can have that resource,” she said.